 A: You are still opening and using iWatermark+ Free/Lite not the paid version of iWatermark+.

 Solution: Delete iWatermark+ Free/Lite which has Free/Lite in a green banner on the icon.
 Use the paid version instead.

 Q: What do I do if I have a sales question?

 A: We don’t control iOS app sales at all.
 Apple controls sales totally for iOS apps.
 Google controls sales on Google Play.
 Apple and Google do not share the names/emails or any info on who buys the apps with us.
 We can not add or delete a duplicate order.
+They charge your credit card.
+They don’t give us your name or your email address.
 For all sales questions please contact Apple or Google.

 Q: I lost my phone and need to redownload iWatermark+.
 Do I have to pay again?

 A: No. App stores let you redownload apps you already bought and their policies are at those links.
 Just use the same account/apple id you bought it with.
 If you bought a new phone and are moving from iOS to Android or vice versa then you need to buy again because we don’t control the sales they do.

 Q: If I want to use iWatermark for both iPad and iPhone, do I need to pay for two apps or just one?